 The unitholders may be unable to remove our general partner without its consent because our general partner and its affiliates own sufficient units to be able to prevent its removal.
-The vote of the holders of at least 66/3% of all outstanding units voting together as a single class is required to remove the general partner.
-As of September 30, 2007, our general partner and its affiliates owned approximately 34.4% of our aggregate outstanding common and subordinated units.
-Also, if our general partner is removed without cause during the subordination period and units held by our general partner and its affiliates are not voted in favor of that removal, all remaining subordinated units will automatically convert into common units and any existing arrearages on our common units will be extinguished.
-A removal of our general partner under these circumstances would adversely affect our common units by prematurely eliminating their distribution and liquidation preference over our subordinated units, which would otherwise have continued until we had met certain distribution and performance tests.
+The vote of the holders of at least 662/3% of all outstanding units voting together as a single class is required to remove the general partner.
+As of December 31, 2007, our general partner and its affiliates owned approximately 34.4% of our aggregate outstanding common and subordinated units.
+Also, if our general partner is removed without cause during the subordination period and units held by our general partner and its affiliates are not voted in favor of that removal, all remaining subordinated units will automatically convert into common units by prematurely eliminating their distribution and liquidation preference over our subordinated units, which would otherwise have continued until we had met certain distribution and performance tests.
 Cause is narrowly defined to mean that a court of competent jurisdiction has entered a final, non-appealable judgment finding the general partner liable for actual fraud or willful or wanton misconduct in its capacity as our general partner.
-Cause does not include most cases of charges of poor management of the business, so the removal of the general partner because of the unitholder's dissatisfaction with our general partner's performance in managing our partnership will most likely result in the termination of the subordination period and conversion of all subordinated units to common units.
+Cause does not include most cases of charges of poor management of the business, so the removal of the general partner because of the unitholder's dissatifaction with our general partner's performance in managing our partnership will most likely result in the termination of the subordination period and conversion of all subordinated units.